 * Dealing with bust banks crucial step in banking union

-* Euro zone ministers wrestle with who pays for clean-up
+* Euro zone ministers meet to discuss who pays for clean up

 By John O’Donnell and Robin Emmott